MetaMask/metamask-extension/README.md

     - If you have issues with node-sass compilation, try `npm rebuild node-sass`
 - Build the project to the `./dist/` folder with `npm run dist`.
 - Optionally, to start a development build (e.g. with logging and file watching) run `npm start` instead.
+    - To start the [React DevTools](https://github.com/facebook/react-devtools) and [Redux DevTools Extension](http://extension.remotedev.io) alongside the app, use `npm run start:dev`.
+You'll need to install the Redux DevTools to access Redux state logs.

 Uncompressed builds can be found in `/dist`, compressed builds can be found in `/builds` once they're built.